qubd/bootstrap/README.md

-# Bootstrap Confidence Intervals for X̄
+# Bootstrap Confidence Intervals for the Mean

 Let's compare the standard parametric method for making a confidence interval for the mean of an unknown population (using the T-distribution) with the non-parametric bootstrap.